yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 #.
 Click **Data Download**.

 #.
-To open or save a grade report file, click the *course_id* \_grade_report_\ *date*.csv file name at the bottom of the page.
+To open or save a grade report file, click the ``{course_id}_grade_report_{date}.csv`` file name at the bottom of the page.

 .. note:: To prevent the accidental distribution of student data, you can only download these files by clicking the links on this page.
-Do not copy these links for reuse elsewhere, as the value for the link expires within 5 minutes.
-The links on this page also expire if the page is open for more than 5 minutes: refresh the page if you need to generate new links.
+Do not copy these links for reuse elsewhere, as the link expires within 5 minutes.
+The links on this page also expire if the page is open for more than 5 minutes: refresh the page to generate new links.

 =========================================================
 Check the Progress of a Single Student